KaiCYu/Front-end-Developer-Interview-Questions/questions/html.md

 <a name='2'></a>
 ### + What's the difference between standards mode and quirks mode?
 ```
 Quirks mode (AKA Compatibility mode), layout emulates nonstandard behavior in Navigator 4 and IE5.
 This is to support websites built before adoption of web standards.
+Standard refers to web standards for both HTML and CSS.

 It's a technique used by web browsers to maintain backward compatibility with older webpages.
 The browser will behave as if it's an older browser.